originalajitest/MazeGame/README.md

 Especially how the functions relate with each other and which they call in effect.

 Now, in regards to improving my design, I would first try to get full code coverage for my tests (I think that it is currently a server side error and as such I am not able to get the ful 99.5 {the last 0.5 is not worth it}).
-Another improvement would be to move the visibility stuff to the model so you would save it and then call it and it would also be testable.
+Another improvement would be to move the visibility stuff to the model, so you would save it and then call it, and it would also be testable.
-Another big thing would be to decrease the various method line as I have one that is 106 line and try to keep them low by factoring out duplicate buttons (there are two but they are in entirely different functions), this would move all buttons outside and will increase overall code length byt also increase readability.
+Another big thing would be to decrease the various method line as I have one that is 106 line and try to keep them low by factoring out duplicate buttons (there are two, but they are in entirely different functions), this would move all buttons outside and will increase overall code length byt also increase readability.

 I should also remove all debugging functions I used to ensure reliability and security of the program.
 I should also make all functions private and only accessible as the EventLog functions to improve security.
 It would also be helpful to break down the Picking frame class into two separate classes to increase readability.